quteron/algorithmify/algorithms/sorting/comparison-sort/insertion-sort/README.md

 And again we need to shift.
 As you see the leftmost element of the sorted part ![Initial Array](images/found-5.png) goes after our current element.
 So once again we remove element from the array and store it in a temporal variable:
 ![Initial Array](images/4th-delete.png)

-Then shift the previous leftmost element of the sorted part to a new vacant spot:
+Then shift the previous leftmost element of the sorted part to the new vacant spot:
 ![Initial Array](images/4th-shift-one.png)

 But here we need only one shift, the next element in the sorted part ![Initial Array](images/found-2.png) goes before our current element.
 So here we stop and push ![Initial Array](images/found-3.png) back to the array.